Azure/azure-sdk-for-net/sdk/maps/Azure.ResourceManager.Maps/README.md

-# Microsoft Azure Maps Management client library for .NET
+# Microsoft Azure Maps management client library for .NET

 Microsoft Azure Maps is a suite of geospatial services that help organizations easily incorporate location-based data into web and mobile solutions.
 Use location and map data to generate insights, inform data-driven decisions, enhance security, and improve customer experiences.